 Integrated Chia and Oyster Mushroom System for Sustainable Food Value Chain in Africa (CHIAM)

 International cooperation and solidarity must prevail if we really want to eradicate starvation and undernutrition of billions of people in the world, and induce a transition to a sustainable future for its citizens.
 The application of research findings and knowledge are fundamental to improve our approaches to food and nutrition security, while mitigating climate changes.
-By the improvement existing farming systems in Africa may enhance climate resilient food production and food security for the sufficient nutrition of the growing population of Africa.
+By the improvement of existing farming systems in Africa may enhance climate resilient food production and food security for the sufficient nutrition of the growing population of Africa.

 Horizon 2020 ERA‐NET‐Cofund ‘Food Systems and Climate” (FOSC) calls for research and innovation that support scientifically excellent, trans-continental research, development and innovation projects that lead to sustainable and resilient food systems in Europe and beyond.